Do you know how to spot bullying in your workplace?

 Don’t assume that your managers and teams are aware of the most current policies, procedures and support resources in your workplace.
 Employees need to be able to discuss different types of behaviours in a safe, educational setting, and they also need to be clear on the right course of action if they have a concern or complaint.

 WorkPlacePLUS provides specialised training programs to suit the specific needs of your organisation.
-Our Respect and Responsibility module goes beyond the usual bullying and harassment session to focus on promoting organisational values, positive teamwork and communication, while gaining an understanding of appropriate workplace conduct, relevant legislation and policies.
+Our Respect and Responsibility module goes beyond the usual bullying and harassment session to focus on promoting organisational values, effective communication, and a positive workplace culture, while gaining an understanding of appropriate workplace conduct, relevant legislation and policies.

 For more information, please contact us today.